-The President of the House of Bishops and of General Synod may, at any time during a meeting of that house, or of General Synod, call upon a metropolitan, or if there is no metropolitan present, the senior diocesan bishop present to preside, temporarily, at the meeting, whether or not the President is present at the meeting.13
+The President of the House of Bishops and of General Synod may, at any time during a meeting of that house, or of General Synod, call upon a metropolitan, or if there is no metropolitan present, the senior diocesan bishop present to preside, temporarily, at the meeting, whether or not the President is present at the meeting.

-- 21. Until General Synod otherwise prescribes the presence of at least seven members of the House of Bishops and at least fifteen members of the House of Clergy representing not less than seven dioceses and of at least fifteen members of the House of Laity representing not less than seven dioceses shall be necessary to constitute a meeting of General Synod for the exercise of its powers. - 22.
-At each session of Synod the House of Clergy and the House of Laity shall elect its own chairman and such other officers as it considers necessary.
+21. Until General Synod otherwise prescribes the presence of at least seven members of the House of Bishops and at least fifteen members of the House of Clergy representing not less than seven dioceses and of at least fifteen members of the

-Words added by Canon 16, 1998 which came into effect on 1 March 2000.
+&lt;sup>12 Words added by Canon 16, 1998, which came into effect on 1 March 2000.

-Paragraph added by Canon 8, 1989 and Bill 4, 1989 which came into effect on 24 August 1989.
+&lt;sup>13 Paragraph added by Canon 8, 1989 and Bill 4, 1989, which came into effect on 24 August 1989.